Photo by Etienne Girardet on Unsplash

 An ebook is an informational piece of long-form content that a customer or prospect can download and access on any device.

-• Be offered as a lead magnet
+• Can be offered as a lead magnet

 Before you decide to put out an ebook, talk to your sales team and research your audience.
 The topic should be something you’ve lightly touched on but haven’t covered in depth that your audience wants to know more about while being a natural part of the conversation in the sales process.